top of page

 Mediation and arbitration are two common ways to resolve disputes without going to court, but they work quite differently.
 In the simplest terms, mediation emphasizes cooperation and choice, while arbitration emphasizes decision-making and finality.
 Mediation is a collaborative process.
 A neutral mediator helps the parties communicate, understand each other’s perspectives, and explore possible solutions.
 The mediator does not make decisions or impose outcomes.
 Instead, the pa

-Keys to Conflict Resolution: Conflict can be constructive
+Keys to Conflict Resolution: Engagement

 The contents of this blog are for general information purposes only.
 None of the statements or information herein are or should be relied upon as legal advice.
 It is always advisable to consult a lawyer before engaging in any legal or alternative dispute resolution process.